An open-source, Windows operating system software with an intuitive interface ideal for a wide range of designs with a free version.

 - Active community with regular updates and enhancements.

-- Limited to Windows OS.
+- Limited programming languages of only Windows OS.

 “TinyCad has been my go-to for personal projects.
 The interface can be overwhelming at first, but the depth of functionality it offers is unmatched.”